microsoft/query-builder-for-digital-twins/README.md

 ## Security

-For guidance on reporing security issues, please refer to [Security](SECURITY.md)
+For guidance on reporing security issues, please refer to the [security](SECURITY.md) section.

 ## Trademarks